 The other major reference point is Solaris (Andrei Tarkovsky, 1971), the space station interiors of which have clearly provided the inspiration for those of the ship here with its sparse angular passageways.

-He can enable her independence only if he can delete her operating system, leaving her with memories generated from their relationship but without the compulsion to submit to him.
-The ship’s computer refuses him the security clearance needed to action this, so Malutin has to find a way to override the system.
+He can enable her independence only if he can delete her operating system and then reboot it, leaving her with memories generated from their relationship but without the compulsion to submit to him.
+The ship’s computer refuses him the security clearance needed to action this, so Milutin has to find a way to override the system.
 His only option is to put the ship in danger to access the required clearance.
 But in doing so he’s warned that the uninstallation process is irreversible and will be potentially catastrophic for Nimani.

 There are more than enough CG exterior spaceship shots to satisfy SF buffs, but far more importantly the relationship material tackles some very deep male/female relationship issues.
 The whole thing is surprisingly memorable and effective.